Askannz/optimus-manager/README.md

 Switching GPUs is also a little different in that case.
 First, the X server **must not be running while switching** (because the rendering kernel modules need to be unloaded), so you have do it from a TTY for example.
 Call `optimus-manager --switch`, then `/usr/bin/optimus-manager-setup --setup-start`, then start the X server.
 After you close the X server, it is recommended you also do `/usr/bin/optimus-manager-setup --setup-stop` to remove leftover configuration files.

-#### When I switch to Nvidia, the built-in screen of the laptop stays black but I can still input my password or use monitors plugged to the video output
+#### When I switch to Nvidia, the built-in screen of the laptop stays black but I can still input my password or use monitors plugged to a video output

 It seems that PRIME is not properly configured.
 Please open a GitHub issue with logs attached, and include as much details about your login manager as you can.